 Nuts are also an important element of the Mediterranean diet.
 Great examples of nuts are peanuts, almonds, pecans, walnuts and pine nuts.

 Although nuts are high in calories due to their fat content they are high in monounsaturated fat (the healthy fats) and low in saturated fat.

 In addition, an important omega fatty acid, alpha-linolenic acid (ALA) is also found in nuts and seeds.

-All types of seeds are eaten in abundance too.
+Also eaten in abundance are all types of seeds.
 Some examples of seeds include; poppy seeds, sunflower seeds, pumpkin seeds and sesame seeds.

 As well as being very tastym seeds are are also nutrient-dense foods full of protein and vitamins.